Diversification, long-term investing wins in 2013, not predictions

 In January, the Financial Times started the year by proclaiming that a “Rebirth of Equities Ain’t Necessarily So.”
 Then in May, they stated “Stock Market Optimism on This Scale Hard to Explain.”

 The Wall Street Journal was no better.
 In February their headline was “Scant Pickup in Economic Growth for 2013.”
 They kept their negative tone and in July stated “As Investors Rush in, Stocks Are Sending Warning Signals.”
 In August it was “Lofty Profit Margins Hint at Pain to come for U.S. Shares.”

 In early October the Wall Street Journal said “Get Ready for a Drop in Stock Prices.”
 Finally, in November “Is this a Bubble?”

 The headlines were wrong.
-In fairness the U.S. has faced some significant obstacles in recent years.
-America had mismanaged their mortgage lending practices and that caused their real estate market to collapse and drag the rest of the world into a long and difficult recession.
+In fairness, the U.S. has faced some significant obstacles in recent years.
+America had mismanaged its mortgage lending practices and that caused their real estate market to collapse and drag the rest of the world into a long and difficult recession.

 Our southern neighbour was starting to lose their swagger on a number of issues and their political process seemed broken with battling politicians stuck in self-interested rhetoric.
 The American image was best captured when the once proud and mighty city of Detroit declared bankruptcy in July.